MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 ## Website with anonymous and secure access

-In some cases, websites use bots that allow anonymous access to get basic information that, for a bank, could be opening hours, the bank routing number, or branch address information.
-That same bot can perform secure tasks such as balance inquiries or transfer money, which require the user to be signed on.
+In some cases, websites use bots that allow anonymous access to get basic information that, for a bank for example, could be opening hours, bank routing number, branch address information and so on.
+That same bot can perform secure tasks such as balance inquiries or transfer money, which require user's sign on.

 In this case, it is often preferable to have the bot ask the website to prompt the user to sign on, and then have the resulting user token sent to the bot.
 In order for this to happen the bot must inform the website that it needs the user token.
 This can be done using a custom *EventActivity* from the bot to the Web Chat.